hivesolutions/netius/readme.md

 # [Netius](http://netius.hive.pt)

-Series of network related libraries for the rapid creation of non blocking async server and clients.
+Netius is a series of Python network libraries that can be used for rapid creation of asynchronous non-blocking servers and clients.
+It has no dependencies, it's cross-platform, and brings some sample netius-powered servers out of the box, namely a production-ready WSGI server.

-The aim of this project is to create a platform for creation of customized servers and clients for specific and pre-defined purposes using simple inheritance techniques.
+Simplicity and performance are the main drivers of this project.
+The codebase adheres to very strict code standards, and is extensively commented; and as far as performance is concerned, it aims to be up to par with equivalent native implementations, where [PyPy](http://pypy.org) can be used to provide the extra boost to raise performance up to these standards.

-Performance is considered to be one of the main priorities of the project as it should be possible to replace a native code stack with netius equivalents.
-[PyPy](http://pypy.org) should provide the extra speed required for these kind of (speed savy) use cases.
+Bear in mind that although netius is non-blocking, it will naturally still block if the operations performed within the event loop are blocking, like reading or writing a file, which are both blocking operations in the Python standard library.
+Running multiple netius instances in parallel, and having a fast server like [nginx](http://nginx.org) act as their reverse proxy, is one way of minimising the perceptibility of such blockages.

 ## Installation